jmmalaca/Personal-Node.js-Server/README.md

 #####Instalation:
 - Install node on your machine
 - Download all files
+- Open console in the server.js directory
-- just type in your console: node server.js
+- Type in your console: node server.js
-- Just to test write in your browser: "localhost:8080" and receive "Hello".
+- Just to test... write in your browser: "localhost:8080" and receive "Hello".